brazhenkoDasha/Solution-WolvCTF-2025-/OSINT/Winter/writeup.md

-I have no ideas, what flag is that or who it belongs to.
+I had no ideas, what flag is that or who it belongs to.
 So I started googling and discovered that this flag belongs to the University of Michigan.
 Of course, the uni has many buildings, so I watched the video review (https://www.youtube.com/watch?v=G86yieNIwk4).
 At 7 minutes, I saw familiar bricks and realized that it is Michigan Union.
 Go to googlemaps

 ![photo](../images/1.png)